-Top 3 Reasons Why Temporary Health Insurance Is Better Than COBRA
+Top 3 Reasons Why Short-Term Health Insurance Is Better Than COBRA

 When you’re facing a loss of medical coverage due to temporary gaps in employment or another factor, purchasing COBRA coverage could initially seem like the right choice to protect your health and finances.
 Under COBRA Act, employers with 20 workers or more are required to offer an opportunity for former employees to continue paying out-of-pocket for health insurance coverage.